umbcdata602/howtos/README.md

 # HOWTOs

-This is a bunch of HOWTOs
+Several HOWTOs relevant to Data 602

 # HOWTO: Load a file in Colab from your Google Drive